bxparks/AceButton/README.md

 ```

 **Pro Tips 2**: The event handler can be an object instead of just a function
-pointer, which can be useful in more complex applications with numerous buttons.
+pointer.
+An object-based event handler can be useful in more complex
-See the section on *Object-based Event Handler* in the *Advanced Topic* below.
+applications with numerous buttons.
+See the section on *Object-based Event
+Handler* in the *Advanced Topic* below.

 #### EventHandler Parameters